Balban: Military campaigns

 Balban's reign, according to Ziauddin Barani, was to install 'Fear of the governing power, which is the basis of all good government.'
 Furthermore, he "maintained that the Sultan was the 'shadow of God' and introduced rigorous court discipline."
 He depended upon Turkish nobility but formed an army of 2 lakh made up of all castes.
 A portion of this army was made up of commandos.
 Balban had several military achievements during his vizierhood, first raising the Mongol siege of Uch under Masud Shah in 1246.

 When the governor of Bengal, Tughral Tughan Khan, revoked the authority of Delhi in 1275, Balban first sent the governor of Awadh and then a second army, both of which met with failure.
 Balban then accompanied a third army which reconquered the countryside, killing Tughral and his followers.
 His son, Nasiruddin Bughra Khan, assisted him in this mission.
 Balban then placed his second son, Bughra Khan, as governor.
 However, Bughra declared independence after Balban's death, which he maintained for 40 years.

 One of the famous military campaigns of Balban was against Meo, or Mayo, the people of Mewat who used to plunder the people of Delhi even in the daylight.
-The distress caused by the Meo is well described in Barani's words: He has killed many Mayos in his military campaign.
+The distress caused by the Meo is well described in Barani's words: He has killed many Meos in his military campaign.